-2.2 AFOLU datasets
+174 2.2 AFOLU datasets

-Hotspots (Roman-Cuesta et al., 2016): this is a multi-gas (CO2, CH4, N2O) spatially explicit (0.5°) database on gross AFOLU emissions and associated uncertainties for the tropics and subtropics for the period 2000-2005, at Tier 2 and Tier 3 levels (see Supplement for the definition of Tiers).
-This database locates the hotspots of tropical AFOLU emissions, which should help to estimate mitigation potentials, and prioritize the areas and the land activities that require most urgent mitigation action.
-It combines available published GHG datasets for the key sources of emissions in the AFOLU sector as identified by the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (AR5, Smith et al., 2014): deforestation, forest degradation (fire, wood harvesting), crop soils, paddy rice, and livestock (enteric fermentation and manure management).
-It also includes agricultural peatland decomposition using Tier 1 emission factors (see details in Roman-Cuesta et al., 2016).
-Forest emissions focus on aboveground biomass, with the exception of peat fires.
-More detailed methodological information is available in Roman-Cuesta et al., (2016).
+Hotspots: this is a multi-gas (CO2, CH4, N2O) spatially explicit (0.5°) database on gross 175 AFOLU emissions and associated uncertainties for the tropics for the period 2000-2005, at 176 Tier 2 and Tier 3 levels.
+It identifies Hotspots of AFOLU emissions to help prioritize 177 178 mitigation actions.
+It combines available published GHG datasets for the key sources of emissions in the AFOLU sector, as identified by the Fifth Assessment Report (AR5) of the 179 Intergovernmental Panel on Climate Change (Smith et al., 2014): deforestation, forest 180 degradation (fire, wood harvesting), crop soils, paddy rice, and livestock (enteric fermentation 181 and manure management).
+Tier 1 emission estimates of agricultural peatland decomposition 182 are also included.
+Forest emissions mainly report aboveground biomass (except fire that also 183 reports on soils).
+More detailed methodological information is available in Roman-Cuesta et 184 al., (under review).
+185

-FAOSTAT: covers agriculture, forestry and other land uses and their associated emissions of CO2, CH4 and N2O, following IPCC, 2006 Guidelines at Tier 1 (Tubiello et al., 2013, 2014).
-Emissions are estimated for nearly 200 countries, annually, for the reference period of 1961-2012 (agriculture) and 1990-2012 (FOLU), based on national activity data submitted by countries and further collated by FAO.
-Projected emission data are available for 2030 and 2050.
-FAOSTAT includes estimates of emissions from biomass fires, peatland drainage and fires, based on geo-spatial information, as well as on forest carbon stock changes (both emissions and removals) based on national-level FAO Forest Resources Assessment data (FRA 2010).
+FAOSTAT: covers agriculture, forestry and other land uses and their associated emissions of 187 CO2, CH4 and N2O, following IPCC, 2006 Guidelines at Tier 1 (Tubiello et al., 2013, 2014).
+188 Emissions are estimated for nearly 200 countries, annually, for the reference period of 1961- 189 2012 (agriculture) and 1990-2012 (FOLU), based on national activity data submitted by 190 191 countries and further collated by FAO.
+Projected emission data are available for 2030 and 192 2050.
+FAOSTAT includes estimates of emissions from biomass fires, peatland drainage and fires, based on geo-spatial information, as well as on forest carbon stock changes (both 193 emissions and removals) based on national-level FAO Forest Resources Assessment data 194 (FRA 2010).
+195